lucaong/submachine/README.md

-# Submachine
+# Submachine - Kick-ass finite state machines in JavaScript and CoffeeScript

-A clean and readable DSL for easily creating finite state machines.
-With a footprint of less than 200 lines of code unminified and with no dependency, `Submachine` works in browser and in Node, and it can be imported with CommonJS, AMD and normal browser `<script>`.
-CoffeeScript and JavaScript versions provided.
+A clean and readable DSL for easily creating finite state machines in JavaScript and CoffeeScript.
+With a footprint of less than 200 lines of unminified code and with no dependency, `Submachine` works in browser and in Node, and it can be imported with CommonJS, AMD and normal browser `<script>`.

 ## Usage

-Let's say we need to create a toggle button in the browser (these examples assume for brevity that jQuery is present, but `Submachine` does not depend on it in any way):
+`Submachine` works in Node and in the browser, and has no dependency, but for the sake of this example we assume that we need to create a toggle button widget in the browser using jQuery:

 ### CoffeeScript